 - 2.7.4 The Wash and North Norfolk Coast European Marine Site EMS (European significance) This site effectively draws together a number of SPAs, SACs and SSSIs in and around the Wash to provide the area with protection under the relevant European Habitats and Birds Directives.
 The EMS focuses on their qualifying features in relation to specifically offshore, marine activities. - 2.7.5 Flood Risk Zones (local significance): A significant part of Holme is in Flood Zone 3 where there is a high risk from flooding in any year ie 1 chance in 100 or greater from rivers or 1 chance in 200 or greater from the sea (assuming no flood defences).
-A further area on the

-- margins lies in Flood Zone 2 which covers areas that would be affected by an extreme flood event happening with between 1 in 100 and 1 in 1000 chance of in any year. - 2.7.6 Climate change is expected to cause rises in sea level of 4 to 8mm per year between now and 2055 (ie 8 to 16 cm in the NDP period) and this will have a number of impacts in Holme including increasing the risk of flooding in zones described above.
-Furthermore, climate change is also expected to bring about an increasing number of extreme weather events which will increase risk in vulnerable areas still further. - 2.7.7 Nitrate Vulnerable Zones (local significance).
-Covered by the EU Nitrates Directive and the broader Water Framework Directive this designation aims to prevent pollution of surface and ground water by Nitrates.
-Within these zones limits are placed on the use and storage of those fertilizers which are the main source of water pollution by nitrates.
-Excepting the immediate coastal zone all of Holme is a Nitrate Vulnerable Zone because the underlying ground water is susceptible to Nitrate pollution.
-In parts it may be abstracted for drinking water and it also feeds freshwater springs and the River Hun which have the capacity to pollute the environmentally sensitive protected sites along the North Norfolk Coast.
+A further area on the margins lies in Flood Zone 2 which covers areas that would be affected by an extreme flood event happening with between 1 in 100 and 1 in 1000 chance of in any year. - 2.7.6 Climate change is expected to cause rises in sea level of 4 to 8mm per year between now and 2055 (ie 8 to 16 cm in the NDP period) and this will have a number of impacts in Holme including increasing the risk of flooding in zones described above.
+Furthermore, climate change is also expected to bring about an increasing number of extreme weather events which will increase risk in vulnerable areas still further.